 Prior to joining International SOS, Joe’s previous position with Chandler Macleod saw him responsible for setting up national pre-deployment assessment centres to ensure employees were fit for assignment – and more specifically, assessments of health, security risk and the delivery of medical solutions to remote operations were achieved.
 With regular travel to visit clients in countries such as Ghana, Mozambique and Burkina Faso, Joe’s current role now sees him designing and overseeing the delivery of operations in line with medical evacuation response plans and security escalation protocols for International SOS clients operating overseas.

-Meriel is a Partner at Mills Oakley, a leading law firm which has operated in Australia for over 150 years and belongs to an international network of law firms.
+Meriel is a Partner at Piper Alderman, a leading law firm which has operated in Australia for over 150 years and belongs to an international network of law firms.
 With over 20 years of experience in contract drafting and advising international clients on complex legal disputes, Meriel is renowned for providing clear, concise and commercially sound advice, allowing her clients to achieve their strategic objectives.
 Her experience in working for an international resources company in addition to one of Australia’s top universities has enabled her to advise clients on strategies to avoid or resolve disputes in a commercially effective way.

 Meriel has advised a number of companies with Africa projects including Sundance Resources Limited.
 Danakeli Limited, Tiger Resources Limited and its subsidiary Société d’Exploitation de Kipoi and Yellow River.
 Alongside being a Graduate of the AICD Company Directors Course, Meriel possesses practical Board experience, acting as Director for Telethon Community Cinemas, the Australian British Chamber of Commerce and the Perth Centre for Energy and Resources Arbitration (PCERA).